soarlab/FPTuner/Reference.md

 - `-b`: for specifying the candidate bit-widths of the operators.

 The allocation controlling flags are listed as follows:
 - `-maxc` : for specifying the maximum number of type casts.

+The options for the global optimization are listed as follows:
+- `-gopt_timeout` : for specifying the timeout of the global optimization
+- `-gopt_tolerance` : for specifying the tolerance of the global optimization

 ## -e : error thresholds